 Sport at Carey is seen as an integral part of our students' education and sits perfectly within the School's strategic goals.
-A wide range of competitive and non-competitive activities are offered reinforcing the values of co-operation, teamwork, resilience and dedication.
+A wide range of competitive and non-competitive activities are offered reinforcing the key competencies that signify personal development; acting creatively, being persistent and managing uncertainty are all elements that contribute to an individual’s sense of belonging to a community.
 Above all, our sporting program caters for all abilities and interests from recreational to elite, in a fun and challenging environment, utilising state-of-the-art facilities and excellent coaches.
 Carey students participate in the APS (boys) and the APS/AGSV (girls) competition on Saturday mornings and train during the week to prepare for these competitions.

 All students in Years 7-12 select one activity in the summer season (Term 1) and one activity in the winter season (Term 2 and the first three weeks of Term 3).
 Please note that students cannot choose the same activity in summer and in winter.
 Sport teams train at least once per week.
 All first squads are also expected to complete a second training session.
 Competition is normally on a Saturday morning with occasional fixtures on Friday afternoons for certain sports.
 A full fixture list for each activity is available on CareyLink.